My Low Tension Glaucoma

 Bob, I am going to put you on the most powerful medication regime possible.

 So now I am taking COSOPT, Alphagan, and a new medication Travatan in place of the Xalatan.
-This is really four medications because COSOPT is really Timilol combined with yet another drug.
+This is truely four medications because COSOPT is Timilol combined with yet another drug.
 By the way, I now purchase my prescriptions from Canada, North Pharmacy, a Canadian pharmacy represented by Canada Pharmacy on the Internet.
 These drugs are expensive, but if I want to save my vision, I have no choice.
 Please take a look at my write up about my experience purchasing prescriptions from Canadian Pharmacies.
 At first I was concerned about the temperature constraints the manufacturers put on the labels of these drugs.
 I used to carry them in a cool sack when I traveled, it turned out I did not need to worry, for more details please see an explanation from the manufacturer of Alphagan

 The medications are successful!

 With this new series of medications my eye pressure is staying 30% below normal which is what the ophthalmologists shoot for.
 My eye pressure has been stable for several years now and my Visual Field Test results have remained stable as well.
 I am never quite sure, however, whether my problem keeps getting slightly worse over time.

 I have a new ophthalmologist Dr. Arthur J. Jordan Jr., O.D. of the Northeastern Eye Institute (NEI)

 Since I moved to Springville I have been seeing Dr. Jordan.
 Not too long ago, due to unemployment,

 I lost my medical insurance, and due to what I believe is a misunderstanding, it appears no insurer will take me, at least at a reasonable

 rate.
 Oh well, so I am uninsured like 50